robertjbass/pgp/README.md

-# 🔐 Dash - PGP Encryption CLI Tool
+# 🔐 Layerbase PGP - PGP Encryption CLI Tool

 > **Note:** This is a personal side project created to learn more about encryption, PGP, and implementing secure web applications that work without JavaScript.
 It's a work in progress and should be used for educational purposes.

 A beautiful, interactive command-line tool for encrypting and decrypting messages using PGP (Pretty Good Privacy).
-Built with Node.js and TypeScript, Dash provides a user-friendly interface for secure message encryption with multiple input methods and cross-platform support.
+Built with Node.js and TypeScript, Layerbase PGP provides a user-friendly interface for secure message encryption with multiple input methods and cross-platform support.

 ## ⚠️ Project Status